Grilled White Potatoes

 5. Then fold in the blueberries by hand with a spatula.

-6. Fill the muffins tins and sprinkle light brown sugar and sugar mixture over the tops.
+6. Fill the muffin tins, then sprinkle the light brown sugar and sugar mixture over the tops.

-7. Bake on center rack at 375 degrees for 20 minutes until golden brown.
+7. Bake on the center rack at 375 degrees for 20 minutes until golden brown.

-These easy make blueberry muffins are perfect for breakfast or just a snack.
-I have to tell you that these didn't last long after they came out of the oven.
+These easy-to-make blueberry muffins are perfect for breakfast or just a snack.
+I have to tell you, these didn't last long after coming out of the oven.

 Mini Strawberry Pies Recipe